gitter-badger/wscope/Roadmap.md

 Some of the improvements planned for the next versions of Telescope.
 Email [hello@telesc.pe](mailto:hello@telesc.pe) if you think you can help with any of this!

-[Fixing issues](https://github.com/TelescopeJS/Telescope/issues) is also a great way to pitch in :)
+[Fixing issues](https://github.com/TelescopeJS/Telescope/issues) is also a great way to pitch in :)adda

 - Get rid of default user account dropdown.
 - Better user profiles.